The PhotoPills Expedition to the Lofoten Islands is SOLD OUT!

-After a 20-minute hike, we reach the top of a small hill we know.
-Here we can shoot towards Sakrisøy and towards the village of Reine as the Sun sets at 4:12 pm.
+After lunch, we’ll do a little hike up to reach the top of a small hill we know.
+Here we can shoot towards Sakrisøy and towards the village of Reine as the Sun sets at 1:58 pm.

 The Reine area hides many, many compositions too.
 And I love this one of Horn:

 We’ll stop before Hamnøy bridge in Toppøya.
 Here the composition is different.
 The view of the landscape and the peaks will surely surprise us.